uwplse/Cassius/README.md

     mkdir DIR
     cd DIR
     git clone https://github.com/w3c/web-platform-tests.git
-    mkdir fwts
+    mkdir fwt
     cd <source directory>
-    bash aec/download-fwts.sh "DIR/fwts/"
+    bash aec/download-fwts.sh "DIR/fwt/"

-The `aec/download.sh` script will take minutes to an hour, depending on your connection, and require about 500MB of storage.
-The script contains the list of 100 FWTs downloaded.
+The `aec/download-fwts.sh` script will take minutes to an hour, depending on your connection.
+In total, this step requires about 2.3GB of storage.

+The `download-fwts.sh` script contains the list of 100 FWTs downloaded.
 These are the 100 most recent FWTs, as can be verified on the [FWT website](https://freewebsitetemplates.com).

 Next, *capture* the CSSWG unit tests and the FWT pages.
 Capturing